loop-payments/prisma-lint/README.md

 ## Automatically fixing violations

-There is limited support for automatically fixing violations.
+There is limited beta support for automatically fixing violations.
 Rules that that support auto-fixing are indicated as such in [RULES.md](./RULES.md).
 To run the linter with auto-fixing:

 ```
 yarn prisma-lint --fix
 ```

+Please report bugs and feature requests for this feature as its quite new.

 ## Contributing